 The most unstable land in Christchurch has been classified as the red zones.
-We need to ensure that infrastructure is working while people are still living in the red zones.
-In those areas, repairs are temporary in most cases unless the infrastructure also services areas outside the red zones.
+We needed to ensure that infrastructure was working while people were still living in the red zones.
+In those areas, repairs were temporary in most cases unless the infrastructure also serviced areas outside the red zones.

 Co-ordination with other works